WhitneyL808/WhitneyL808/README.md

 - ![Product Design](https://img.shields.io/badge/-Product%20Design-yellow) ![Enter flow state on Command (working progress)](https://img.shields.io/badge/-Enter%20flow%20state%20on%20Command%20(working%20progress)-yellowgreen)

 ### The End
 Welp...uh this is the end I guess, at least for this part.
 Not sure what you want to do now, you can look at repos below, checkout my links, or connect with me on LinkedIn!
-Either way, on whatever you do I hope you enjoyed learning about me and I hope you have a great rest of your day / night!, ALOHA.
+Either way, on whatever you do I hope you enjoyed learning about me and I hope you have a great rest of your day / night!, ALOHA and MAHALO.

 <!--